 Undoubtedly the 2008 financial crisis and the slowing of Chinese economic growth have cast a long shadow over equity markets and the junior mining sector has suffered badly in recent years, but we firmly believe that the investments we make now will stand the Company in good stead as the wider global economy moves into steadier growth and we foresee a recovery in fluorspar prices and demand as a consequence.

-We look forward to reporting further progress in 2016 and to meeting shareholders again at our next Annual General Meeting to be held on Thursday 18th February 2016 as set out on page 47.
+We look forward to reporting further progress in 2016 and to meeting shareholders again at our next Annual General Meeting to be held on Thursday 18th February 2016.

-Patrick Cheetham

-Executive Chairman

-11 December 2015
+Patrick Cheetham Executive Chairman 11 December 2015